shagu/shagu.org/README.md

 # Shagu Addons

 Hello and welcome to my website.
-My name is Shagu and this is an overview of most of the addons, that I have created for World of Warcraft Vanilla (1.12.1) since the day I started playing on private servers in late 2013.
-All my addons are hosted on GitHub and in case you have any issues, please don't hesitate to create a bugreport on the corresponding addon's issuetracker.
-Also, if you're a developer on your own, please note that all my work is licensed under MIT and I'd like to encourage you to create pull request whenever you miss something.

-I recently begun to port some of the popular addons to the Burning Crusade client (2.4.3), while keeping the compatibility to the Vanilla client.
-This way, it allows me to share as much of the codebase as possible without the need of maintaining two versions.
-In order to load multiclient addons on TBC, you will have to rename the folder to "*AddonName*-tbc".
+I've been creating World of Warcraft AddOns since 2013 and on this site you can find the majority of what I did the past years.
+As of now (2021), I will no longer actively work on them.
+I will still fix bugs (if there are any) and will take care of pull requests.
+However, I will no longer work on new features.
+If you're a developer on your own, please note that all my work is licensed under MIT, so feel free to pick what you want.
+The addons are made for the 1.12.1 and the 2.4.3 clients, they won't be remade for the new Classic gameclients that blizzard provides now.
+The icons indicate for which version the addon was made.
+Most of the addons are written in a way, that allows to run the same addon code both the vanilla and the tbc gameclient.
+The only requirement for this is to name the folder proplerly (See README files with the addon folders).

 <a href="pfQuest"><img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_layouts/pfQuest_banner.png" align="right" width="48%"></a>
 <a href="pfUI"><img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_layouts/pfUI_banner.png" width="48%"></a>